 One of the consequences of the passage of AB 779 in 2013, which allowed beer manufacturers to make cider and perry, was the ripple effect in other sections of California's tied house statutes.
-AB 816 (Hall), opposed by Family Winemakers, would extend the current beer wholesaler successor law to cider and perry.
+AB 816 (Hall), opposed by Family Winemakers in 2014, would extend the current beer wholesaler successor law to cider and perry.
 Cider and perry are still defined as wine products by the U.S. Tax and Trade Bureau and California.
-FWC opposes the bill because all privileges flow from the type of product and currently wine products are not subject to franchise laws in the state.
+FWC opposes extending the successor law because all privileges flow from the type of product and currently wine products are not subject to franchise laws in the state.

 3rd party wage liability